 Some advantages of “Flexible Sector Coupling by Energy Storage Implementation” are:

 - Energy storages are able to increase the share of renewable electricity in other sectors like heating/cooling and mobility sector.

 - Energy storage can provide flexibility to all sectors (‘renewables on demand’).

 The main goal of this annex is to clarify the possibilities and the impact of energy storage implementation in the context of flexible sector coupling.

-The next subtask meetings will be held in December 2020.
+The next task meetings will be held in 2021.